 What Makes a Good Copy Writer?
 Five Traits to Look For

-If you’ve ever shopped for a copy writer, whether on a freelance or employee basis, you know how hard it can be to choose one.
+If you’ve ever shopped for a copy writer, for a one-off project or for a full-time role, you know how hard it can be to choose one.

-What you should be thinking about, once you approve a copy writer’s portfolio, is chemistry.
+What you should be thinking about, once you approve a copy writer’s portfolio, is chemistry (i.e., the klt factor).
 You need to “click” with him or her, particularly if the project requires back-and-forth collaboration.

 Nothing… well, almost nothing hurts a project’s outcome more than dislike or disapproval of the person you’ve hired to do a job.

 It’s essential that the copy writer you hire have all five of these traits.
-If he or she is missing even one, you’ll run into problems down the line.
-So in the early stages of exploration, when you’re getting to know a copy writer — in-person, on the phone, over email — ask questions that’ll flush them out.
+If he or she is missing even one, you’ll run into problems eventually.
+So, in the early stages of exploration, when you’re getting to know a copy writer — in-person, on the phone, over email — ask questions that’ll flush them out.

 A good copy writer is…